bljaime/MachineLearning-Portfolio/README.md

   - [Simple Linear Regression - *Boston Housing Dataset*](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/P1_SimpleLinearRegression.ipynb): Predicting the median value of a house based on the *number of rooms*.
 Includes **Exploratory Data Analysis**,  **Ordinary Least Squares regression** and **Scikit-learn’s** implementation.

   - [Multiple Linear Regression - *Boston Housing Dataset*](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/P2_MultipleLinearRegression.ipynb): Predicting the median value of a house according to the *number of rooms*, *percentage of lower status population* and *pupil-teacher ratio*.
 Includes **Exploratory Data Analysis**, **Ordinary Least Squares regression** and **Scikit-learn’s** implementation.

+ - ### Polynomial Regression

   - [Polynomial Regression - Insurance Claims Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/P3_PolynomialRegression.ipynb): Predicting the number of complaints in an insurance company by year.
+Includes a comparison between Polynomial Regression and Linear Regression, **Ordinary Least Squares in Polynomial Regression** and **Scikit-learn’s** implementation.

+ - ### Logistic Regression

+  - [Logistic Regression - a](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/P3_PolynomialRegression.ipynb): Predicting the number of complaints in an insurance company by year.
 Includes a comparison between Polynomial Regression and Linear Regression, **Ordinary Least Squares in Polynomial Regression** and **Scikit-learn’s** implementation.

 ## About me